-Choosing a wedding date can be a little bit like playing Tetris.
-You've got to find a date that fits in among your schedules and the schedules of your loved ones, while also keeping season, availability, and budget in mind.
+Choosing a wedding date can be a little bit like putting together a puzzle.
+You've got to find a date that fits in with your schedules and the schedules of your loved ones, while also keeping season, availability, and budget in mind.
 It's like the stars have to perfectly align in order to settle on a specific wedding date because trying to find a day where your desired venues and vendors are all available is quite a feat in itself.

 There are 365 days in a given year to choose from, so how do you choose the best date to get married?
-Check out this list of the major factors to consider when choosing a wedding date:
+Check out this list of the major questions to ask yourselves before settling on a wedding date.

 Choosing the best month to get married in can be a tall order, so it's important to consider all the factors that make a date easier, more affordable, or more appropriate for your wedding.
 Perhaps the first thing you should consider is which season you want to get married in.
 Do you prefer the beauty of spring flowers, the warmth of summer sun, the colors of autumn leaves, or a blanket of freshly fallen snow for your wedding backdrop?
 For some couples, your wedding season might depend on your profession.
 For instance, if you are a school teacher, summer might be the best option so you won't have to take time off work to honeymoon.
 On the other hand, if you or your fiancé are accountants, springtime (aka tax season) will most likely be off limits due to your workload.

 Think about the seasons and which are most convenient for you and your fiancé's schedules and go from there.
 Are you looking for seasonal wedding inspiration?
-Check out these links below:
+Check out the sources of inspiration below:

 Which Day of the Week?

-Are you set on a Saturday wedding, or do you want to save money by having it on a Sunday or weekday?
+Are you set on a Saturday wedding, or do you want to save money by having it on a Sunday, Friday or even a weekday?

 Do religious observances, like the Jewish or Christian Sabbaths mean that either Saturday or Sunday weddings aren’t an option?
 If most of your wedding guests are local and will not be traveling for your nuptials, you might also consider having a weekday wedding.
 Weekday weddings often offer discounts as well as more availability of premium locations and vendors, so you could get the wedding of your dreams for much less if you do it mid-week!